 Note: You'll also need to create a variable to have a convenient way to count your Participants or responses or any other value

 Step 2: Edit as a Geography

-Select your location object, right click, select Edit as a Geography, and choose By Name.
+Select your location object, select the 3 Dot button, select Edit as a Geography by: Name.